Health Certificates Required

 Note: Tropical species are ornamental aquatic animals which are held in heated aquaria and which are not capable of surviving in the natural aquatic environment in Ireland.

 The Marine Institute is the Competent Authority for the implementation of Fish Health Regulations.
 Other regulations may apply when importing ornamental aquatic animals, for example the Convention on International Trade in Endangered Species of wild Fauna and Flora (CITES) which is managed by the National Parks and Wildlife Service.

 Veterinary Border Control Posts

-If you are importing from a third country, your consignment must enter the European Community through a Border Inspection Post (BIP) that is authorised to accept live fish.
-BIPs are European Union approved entry points for animals/animal products originating in countries outside the EU.
-Ireland does not have a BIP authorised to accept live fish, except Shannon which is authorised to accept live ova.
+If you are importing from a third country, your consignment must enter the European Community through a Border Control Post (BCP) which is authorised to accept live fish.